kids soft play equipment

 Best Plush Balls

 Give them something that kids can throw indoors!
 Plush balls can be great for kids who are in a throwing phase.
-They can help minimize the number of times you have to say “No” or redirect your kids.
+They can help minimize how often you have to say “No” or redirect your kids.

 This brightly colored ball has a rattle and is sized small enough to fit in a baby’s hand, making it ideal for little ones.
-It is excellent for rolling, throwing, grasping, and chasing after.
+It is excellent for rolling, throwing, grasping, and chasing.

 Size: 5 inches in diameter

-This ball has been a lifesaver in a classroom of preschoolers who love to throw.
-They love that it looks like a basketball and are often coming up with new and fun games to play with it.
+This ball has been a lifesaver in a classroom of preschoolers who love to throw it around.
+They love that it looks like a basketball and often come up with new and fun games to play with it.
 It is easy to throw and is also soft and pleasant for when they want to snuggle.

 We recommend it for indoor use only.